Hilbert series of modules over positively graded polynomials rings

 \section{Introduction}

 Let $\kk$ be a field, and let $R=\kk[X_1, \ldots , X_n]$ be the positively $\ZZ$-graded polynomial ring with $\deg{X_i}=d_i\geq 1$ for every $i=1,\ldots ,n$.
-Consider a finitely generated graded module $M=\oplus_k M_k$ over $R$.
-The graded components $M_k$ of $M$ are finitely dimensional $K$-vector spaces, and, since $R$ is positively graded, $M_k=0$ for $k \ll 0$.
+Consider a finitely generated graded $R$--module $M=\bigoplus_k M_k$ over $R$.
+The graded components $M_k$ of $M$ are finitely dimensional $\kk$-vector spaces, and, since $R$ is positively graded, $M_k=0$ for $k \ll 0$.
 The formal Laurent series

 is called the Hilbert series of $M$.
 Obviously every coefficient of this series is nonnegative.
-Moreover, it is well-known that $H_M(t)$ can be written as a rational function with denominator $(1-t^{d_1})\dotsm(1-t^{d_n})$.
-In fact, in the standard graded case (i.e. $d_1 = \dotsb = d_n = 1$) these two properties characterize the Hilbert series of finitely generated $R$-modules among the formal Laurent series $\LS$, cf. \cite[Cor.
+Moreover, it is well-known that $H_M(t)$ can be written as a rational function with denomi\-nator $(1-t^{d_1})\dotsm(1-t^{d_n})$.
+In fact, in the standard graded case (i.e. $d_1 = \dotsb = d_n = 1$) these two properties characterize the Hilbert series of finitely generated $R$-modules among the formal Laurent series $\LS$, cf. Uliczka \cite[Cor.
 2.3]{U}.

 In the non-standard graded case, the situation is more involved.
 A characterization of Hilbert series was obtained by the second and third author in \cite{MU}: \begin{theorem}[Moyano-Uliczka] Let $P(t) \in \LS$ be a formal Laurent series which is rational with denominator $(1-t^{d_1})\dotsm(1-t^{d_n})$.
-Then $P$ can be realized as Hilbert series of some finitely generated $R$-Module if and only if it can be written in the form
+Then $P$ can be realized as Hilbert series of some finitely generated $R$-module if and only if it can be written in the form